chrisdembia/yeadon/README.rst

 Installing
 ==========

-This package was developed for Python 3.8+.
+This package works with Python 3.10+.

 Dependencies
 ------------